This Day In Literary History

 Brown worked as a teacher while he pursued his singing career.
 He released his first album, Dan Brown, in 1993.
 It was followed by Angels & Demons in 1994.
 He would later use that title as the title for his second novel.

 His musical career floundering, Dan decided to try his hand at becoming a novelist after reading Sidney Sheldon's suspense thriller The Doomsday Conspiracy while on vacation in Tahiti.
+He thought he could write a better novel.

 He began work on his first novel and co-wrote a humor book with his wife - 187 Men To Avoid: A Guide For The Romantically Frustrated Woman - under the pseudonym Danielle Brown.